tmontes/python-wires/docs/source/examples.rst

 * If positional/keyword arguments are passed, the specific wiring to that callable with the provided wire-time arguments is removed.

-In either case, an :class:`ValueError` is raised when no matching wiring exists.
+In either case, a :class:`ValueError` is raised when no matching wiring exists.

 .. code-block:: python